What Is a Power to Weight Ratio?

 Weight 'variability' factors with small or underpowered vehicles:

-However, power to weight is therefore easily changed by the addition of extra passengers - particularly in small-engined cars.
+Consequently, power to weight is therefore easily changed by the addition of extra passengers - particularly in small-engined cars.
 Because of this “variability” and other engineering factors, using ‘PTW’ ratios as guidance for licence restrictions for CARS is not practical.